praneash2/gen-ui/README.md

 ```

-## Deploy to Cloud Run Follow this steps
+## Deploy ApiGateway to Cloud Run Follow this steps

 ### STEP 1 : Containerize the Application and push to Gcloud Artifact Registry
 ```